 A grouping of contrasting tones

-Indeed, a great shade garden relies on contrasting light and dark tones to create a sense of depth in the landscape.
+Indeed, a great shade garden uses contrasting light and dark tones to create a sense of depth in the landscape.
 Dark toned plants appear to recede into the garden, while light toned plants seem to move forward.
-The successful combination of the two is what gives shade gardens their irresistible allure.
+The successful combination of both is what gives shade gardens their irresistible allure.

 There are so many great shade-loving plants with beautiful flowers.
-But, if you’re looking to create that feeling of mystery and enclosure, start with the foliage.
-Below are six different types of foliage and the role each plays in enhancing a shade garden.
+But, if you’re looking to create that feeling of warmth and enclosure, start with the foliage.
+Below are six different types of foliage and the role each plays in enriching a shade garden.

 Variegated leaf of Solomon’s Seal